ceresBakalite/similarity/repos/scripts/index.md

 ### Data Repositories <img class="img-pointer" loading="lazy" loading="lazy" src="https://ceresbakalite.github.io/similarity/images/NAVLampPeriscope.png">

-Weâ€™ve crafted extensive data repositories including common abbreviations, acronyms, business language and even jargon, that reside in the cloud.
+We’ve crafted extensive data repositories including common abbreviations, acronyms, business language and even jargon, that reside in the cloud.
 These libraries can be enhanced, either on a user, client or global basis to target specific types of data and can be used to facilitate accurate blending of otherwise disparate data sets.
 Your original data content is always preserved.
 ***

 ### Creating Matching Patterns <img class="img-pointer" loading="lazy" src="https://ceresbakalite.github.io/similarity/images/NAVLampBulb.png">